 Non-Stormwater and Stormwater Discharges.
 The discharge of pollutants from the MS4 is subject to the MEP standard and other provisions the Santa Ana Water Board determines appropriate to control pollutants whether the pollutants are transported by stormwater or non-stormwater.
 In addition, this Order requires each Permittee to effectively prohibit discharges of non-stormwater into its MS4 unless such discharges are authorized by an NPDES Permit consistent with 40 CFR section 122.26(d)(2)(i)(B).
 Certain non-stormwater discharges may be permitted under various NPDES Permits adopted by the Santa Ana Water Board and the State Water Resources Control Board (State Water Board).
 These Permits include, but are not limited to, NPDES Permit No. CAG998001, General Waste Discharge Requirements for Discharges to Surface Waters that Pose an Insignificant (De Minimis) Threat to Water Quality (De Minimis Permit); NPDES Permit No. CAG990002, General NPDES Permit for Discharges from Utility Vaults and Underground Structures to Waters of the United States (General Utility Vaults Permit); NPDES Permit No. CAG140001, Statewide NPDES Permit for Drinking Water System Discharges to Waters of the United States; and NPDES Permit No. CAG918002, General Waste Discharge Requirements for Discharges to Surface Waters Resulting from De Minimis Discharges, Groundwater Dewatering Operations, and/or Groundwater Cleanup/Remediation Operations at Sites within the Newport Bay Watershed.
 Non-stormwater discharges permitted under these and other NPDES Permits are not subject to the discharge prohibitions herein.

 Limits of Permittees’ Jurisdiction Over Runoff.
 The Permittees may lack or have limited legal jurisdiction over runoff into their MS4s from agricultural sources, some state and federal facilities, Native American tribal lands, utilities, special districts, and other entities.
 The Santa Ana Water Board recognizes that the Permittees can only be held responsible for discharges of pollutants from such entities to the extent that the Permittees have the authority to eliminate or control the pollutants.
+“Eliminate or control” may include, without limitation, treatment or structural control measures.
 While these limitations are recognized, the Permittees are expected to control pollutants in discharges into their MS4s from such entities according to CWA section 402(p)(3)(B).

 Discharge Characteristics and Runoff Management